 The Location Retrieval Function (LRF) is responsible for retrieving the location information of the UE that has initiated an IMS emergency session.
-It shall be possible to support configurations where the Location Retrieval Function (LRF) may consist of a Routing Determination Function (RDF) and a Location Server (e.g. GMLC), the interface between Location Server and RDF is out of scope of this specification.
+It shall be possible to support configurations where the Location Retrieval Function (LRF) may consist of a Routing Determination Function (RDF) and a LS, the interface between Location Server and RDF is out of scope of this specification.

 The LRF utilizes the RDF to provide the routing information to the E-CSCF for routing the emergency request.
-The RDF can interact with a location functional entity (e.g., GMLC) and manage ESQK allocation and management.
+The RDF can interact with a LS and manage ESQK allocation and management.
 The ESQK is used by the PSAP to query the LRF for location information and optionally a callback number.
 The LRF-PSAP interactions are outside the scope of this specification.